loicbdev/loicbdev/README.md

 Welcome to my GitHub profile!

-- 🔭 I'm student at the [Wild Code School](https://www.wildcodeschool.com/).
+🌱 I'm student at the [Wild Code School](https://www.wildcodeschool.com/).

-- 🌱 I’m currently learning React and Node.js!

 ### Working with :